-MAJ CHAPMAN: In terms of Army Aviation increasingly seeking to challenge the advice of the Flight Test Organisation, and you compare that to former times when the testing capability sat independently from Army?
+- MAJ CHAPMAN: In terms of Army Aviation increasingly seeking to challenge the advice of the Flight Test Organisation, and you compare that to former times when the testing capability sat independently from Army? - 45 MAJ LAMB: That is correct.

 MAJ CHAPMAN: And within ARDU, which is the RAAF equivalent?